 - What I would recommend ✅:

 - Don’t broadcast more than 2 Lives per month.
 If your content has real value, it’s been worked on.
-Doing one Live a day is spamming your listeners to tell them uninteresting things.
+Doing one Live a day is spamming your listeners to share uninteresting info.

 - You don’t have to broadcast all the time, it depends on your strategy!
-However, if you want to develop a content strategy, it is better to be regular.
+However, if you want to develop a content strategy, it is better to be consistent.

 About the format.

-- What I recommend: I would go even further, pre-recorded is NO. But copy or non-value added content is NO too. ❌ It’s better to have few live, but LinkedIn events that are informative and cleaver. ✅
+- What I recommend: I would go even further, pre-recorded is NO. But copy or non-value added content is NO too. ❌ It’s better to have fewer lives, but LinkedIn events that are informative and clever. ✅

 - LinkedIn’s advice: don’t self-promote. ❌

 - My advice: If you’re going to self-promote a product, SAY SO beforehand.
-Maybe there will be less interesting, but you won’t make anyone disappointed.
+Maybe people will be less interested, but no one will be disappointed.
 Be transparent in your communication. ✅ Respect Pareto’s law: 80% added value and 20% self-promotion maximum.

-- What I recommend: Not too long, not too short. ✅ At Tedx (who are still the pros of the conference), they determined that 12 minutes was the optimal attention span for this format.
-It’s up to you to do your testing with your target audience!
+- What I recommend: Not too long, not too short. ✅ At Tedx (who are still the pros at conferences), they determined that 12 minutes was the optimal attention span for this format.
+It’s up to you to do some tests with your target audience!
 For me the perfect format to start with is :